 - Pack your prenatal vitamins, any medications, a copy of your medical records, and snacks in your purse or carry-on luggage.

 While on your Trip

 - Reduce the risk of blood clots in your legs by moving your legs often, staying well hydrated, and wearing support stockings.

 - Drink only safe water.
 If unsure, opt for sealed bottled water.

-- Prevent traveller’s diarrhea which can be more severe in pregnancy by steering clear of unsafe food and washing your hands often.
+- Prevent traveler’s diarrhea which can be more severe in pregnancy by steering clear of unsafe food and washing your hands often.

-- Protect yourself from insect bites by using repellents and bed nets and wearing protective clothing.
+- Protect yourself from insect bites by using repellents with DEET, bed nets. and wearing protective clothing.

 - Keep safe in the sun by covering up.
 Wear sunscreen, a hat, and sunglasses.